 Some people believe that wishbone rings should be worn pointing a certain way up.
 But this, in fact, is not true.
 They can be worn pointing in any direction.

 If worn as a wedding band, the engagement ring is usually slipped on after the wedding ring, meaning the wishbone wedding ring would be positioned first with the ‘V’ pointing toward the wrist.

 However, many people prefer to wear wishbone rings as accessories and these can point upwards or downwards.

 Wishbone rings work well as stacking rings too, meaning you can wear several wishbone rings together on the same finger.
 The fact that they slot together looks very attractive on the finger.

 6. Strikingly beautiful designs

-For a wishbone ring that is intended for a big occasion – or requiring constant, daily wear, such as a wedding band – choose a handcrafted wishbone ring set in gold or platinum.
-Not only will it sparkle beautifully, but the high quality precious metal means it will last a lifetime and more.
+For a wishbone ring that is intended for constant, daily wear –such as a wedding band – you should choose one set in gold or platinum.
+Not only will it sparkle beautifully, but the high-quality precious metal means it will last a lifetime and more.